AnelD/speech_recognition/README.md

 Speech Recognition for Uni project

-# 🇬🇧 🇺🇸 – How to Install
+# How to Install

-Prerequisites
+## Prerequisites

-Works with Python 3.11, 3.12

-This project requires FFmpeg to be installed and available in your system's PATH.
+python 🐍 (Tested with 3.11 and 3.12)
+piper 🗣️
+FFmpeg 🔁

+### 🛠️ Install piper

+Follow the instructions here https://github.com/rhasspy/piper
+You can Download voices here https://huggingface.co/rhasspy/piper-voices/tree/main

 ### 🛠️ Install FFmpeg on Linux(Debian)